CassianoOliveira23/Hashflix-Django/README.md

 <h2>Detail Page</h2>

-<p>On the home page, when you click on a specific film/series, you will be directed to the details page where you will be able to see the description of the film, the episodes if it is a series or course, number of views and related items</p>
+<p>On the home page, when you click on a specific film/series or corse, you will be directed to the details page where you will be able to see the description of the film, the episodes if it is a series or course, number of views and related items</p>

 ![detalhesfilme](https://github.com/CassianoOliveira23/Hashflix-Django/assets/130614345/73d4e3fb-217c-41f0-b801-af145b6eaae9)